Verdict: PhotoWorks is a simple yet powerful automatic image editor for beginners, photographers, and social media fans.

 You can adjust the tone, color, or sharpness, align your exposure and highlight details in the shadows.
 Typically, these features are neatly designed and easy to use in PhotoWorks.

-Through the Captions tab, you can overlay text on your photos, create your watermark, add stickers if you are making an advertising banner.
+Through the Captions tab, you can overlay text on your photos, create or remove a watermark (without using third-party watermark remover software), and add stickers if you are making an advertising banner.

 You can choose from 100+ fonts with a preview in the right block, the ability to replace the color, move the text box and adjust the font, size, style, opacity, angle, etc.